 Each elementary, intermediate, middle and high school campus has at least one guidance counselor.
 For more information about the Guidance and Counseling Department, click here.
-The department is comprised of Dr. Charlotte Davis, AISD director of guidance and counseling/At-risk youths program
+The department is comprised of Dr. Charlotte J. Davis, AISD director of guidance and counseling/at-risk youths program

 (281.985.6472), Efrain Uribe, AISD program director of elementary/intermediate guidance and counseling programs (281.985.6425), and Denise Keaton, AISD coordinator of student financial aid (281.985.6408).